 First things first.
 I have to admit the term “prepping” may be a misnomer, nowadays.
 The idea has grown into something much more mainstream and larger in every way then what it use to be.

-Lets face it kids, that World is disappearing fast.
+Let’s face it, kids, the world as we know it is disappearing fast.
 Our pensions are also being stolen as you read this.

 Creating for ourselves the right gear that we need for the task.
-Whether it’s building our own solar power systems or creating home made water filtration systems, we can do it.
-We can learn to use hydroponics and maybe even design and build some alternative shelters, like a Yurt or log cabin, that we want for ourselves.
-Perhaps we can learn how to build survival shelter in the direst of situations and given the many choices of these designs, there is no limit, but our own imaginations.
+Whether it’s building our own solar power systems or creating home-made water filtration systems, we can do it.
+We can learn to use hydroponics and maybe even design and build some alternative shelters, like a yurt or log cabin, that we want for ourselves.
+Perhaps we can learn how to build survival shelters in the direst of situations, and given the many choices of these designs, there is no limit but our own imaginations.

 This is NOT a “HOW TO” article; it is more a WHY NOT article.
 It’s about getting people moving again, getting started getting motivated, getting involved before its to late.